18.9 Disorders of the Female Reproductive System

 - The reproductive system is the only organ system that is significantly different between males and females.
 A Y-chromosome gene called SRY is responsible for undifferentiated embryonic tissues developing into a male reproductive system.
 Without a Y chromosome, the undifferentiated embryonic tissues develop into a female reproductive system.

 - Male and female reproductive systems are different at birth, but at that point, they are immature and nonfunctioning.
-Maturation of the reproductive system occurs during puberty, when hormones from the and stimulate the gonads to produce sex hormones again.
+Maturation of the reproductive system occurs during puberty, when hormones from the hypothalamus and pituitary gland stimulate the gonads to produce sex hormones again.
 The sex hormones, in turn, cause the changes of puberty.

 18.2 Review Questions